Frank-Devon/Astar.py/README.md

 # Astar.py
 This is very old code.
-It can be safely ignored.
+Please ignore it.
 Instead look at the dijkstra and quadtree repository.